gnawme/game-of-life/README.md

 A randomly generated initial configuration.
 Observe the chaotic interactions with **pink flashes** (overcrowding deaths), **purple regions** (starvation), and eventual stabilization or extinction.

+Note also that this animation demonstrates the `--wrapped` option in action; the grid wraps around at all four edges.

 ---

 *All animations show the unique colorization scheme where cell colors indicate their transition state rather than just alive/dead status.
 See the [features section](#unique-cell-transition-colorization) for the complete color legend.*